 Recent examples of money laundering cases that have made the news in Florida include in January of 2018, Hallandale Beach Mayor Joy Cooper was arrested and charged with money laundering along with other criminal offenses following an FBI investigation involving political corruption.
 Mayor Cooper allegedly accepted campaign contributions that exceeded the legal limit from undercover FBI agents acting as land developers who provided the illegal contributions through checks made out under fictitious Russian names and organizations.

-In July of 2018, an individual was arrested for grand theft and money laundering in Fort Lauderdale after he allegedly stole over $120,000.00 from a church there.
+In July 2018, an individual was arrested for grand theft and money laundering in Fort Lauderdale after he allegedly stole over $120,000.00 from a church there.

-In October of 2018, an Orlando couple was arrested for allegedly using an automotive business for laundering money from a drug distribution ring.
-It is alleged the couple made small deposits into bank accounts that added up to over hundreds of dollars over the course of 2 years, with one of the accounts under the automotive business name.
+In October 2018, an Orlando couple was arrested for allegedly using an automotive business for laundering money from a drug distribution ring.
+It is alleged the couple made small deposits into bank accounts that added up to hundreds of dollars over the course of 2 years, with one of the accounts under the automotive business name.
 Investigators say the money could not be traced to a legitimate source of income and that the business had no employee records or reported any wages for approximately two years.